autowarefoundation/autoware.universe/localization/ndt_scan_matcher/README.md

 Inappropriate linear interpolation may result in bad optimization results.

 When using GNSS for base location, the regularization can have negative effects in tunnels, indoors, and near skyscrapers.
-This is becase if the base position is far off from the true value, NDT scan matching may converge to inappropriate optimal position.
+This is because if the base position is far off from the true value, NDT scan matching may converge to inappropriate optimal position.

 ### Parameters